YBaumann/cpp_nig/README.md

 # NIG Distribution with Cubic Spline Approximation

 This repository implements the Normal Inverse Gaussian (NIG) distribution in C++ using pybind11 and Boost.
-It provides high-performance routines to compute the probability density function (pdf), cumulative distribution function (cdf), and inverse cdf (ppf) of the NIG distribution.
-Additionally, it includes a specialized function for mapping standard normal values to NIG quantiles using a cubic spline approximation for efficient copula mapping.
+It includes a specialized function for mapping standard normal values to NIG quantiles using a cubic spline approximation for efficient copula mapping.

+A small script to evaluate the time spent for the different computations is provided.
+The function `nig_values_from_normal_values` processes 1 billion values in approximately 5 seconds.

+Make sure to change the path to boost in your `setup.py`!!

 ## Files